priyankapatil2345/superman_batman-detection/README.md

 • Neural networks and machine learning have been used for these tasks and have obtained good results.

-• Machine learning algorithms have proven to be very useful in pattern recognition and classification, and hence can be used for Helmet detection as well.
+• Machine learning algorithms have proven to be very useful in pattern recognition and classification, and hence can be used for Superman-Batman detection as well.

 • The system leverages YOLOv5 for detecting and classifying images.
 The model can process images quickly and deliver precise results, making it suitable for applications requiring real-time object detection, such as automated content filtering, security surveillance, and entertainment.